-Last night, I walked around Hoan Kiem Lake, mingling with people celebrating Vietnam’s National Independence holiday.
-The lake was cordoned off, so there were no motorbikes or automobiles.
-Street traffic outside the lake area was congested and intense, with a wild onslaught of motorbikes!
+Last night, I explored the Hoan Kiem Lake area, mingling with locals celebrating Vietnam’s National Independence holiday.
+The lake was cordoned off to eliminate hectic motorbikes and automobiles, creating a festive, mellow scene.
+Outside the lake area, streets were congested and intense, with the usual unrelenting onslaught of motorbikes, Hanoi’s most-popular transportation.

 Xẩm Spiritual Folk Singing